szeitlin/szeitlin-blog/content/posts/career_skills/hiring_data_teams.md

 I always give them total freedom to use whatever tools are within the realm of things we typically use on the team - usually that would be vanilla python, pandas, SQL, scala, or java.
 Maybe R or Julia if that's really all they know how to use.
 Depends on the role and the team.
+I don't want to deal with reviewing submissions in javascript or SAS, though I've gotten them before.
+So I generally encourage people to use python if they can.

 I start by giving them a CSV, usually a time series of some kind, and their task is to clean the data, answer some basic questions about it, and then tell me a data story (see below) about what they observed.
 This part should be fun!